ritaturk/xenko-docs/manual/getting-started/manage-assets.md

 ## Organize Assets

 In the Scene explorer view in the top-left of the Game Studio, you will see all the Assets that are currently contained in your scene.
 You can easily organize your Assets in folders, by right-clicking in the Scene explorer, and selecting 'Create Folder'.
 Type a name for the new folder, and press enter.
-Now you can simple drag and drop selected Assets in the folder, to create a clean and well organized project.
+Now you can simple drag and drop selected Assets in the folder, in order to create a clean and well organized project.

 ## Include assets in build